nodemcu/nodemcu-firmware/docs/modules/enduser-setup.md

 This module provides a simple way of configuring ESP8266 chips without using a serial interface or pre-programming WiFi credentials onto the chip.

+!!! attention "ATTENTION Apple users"

+	Due to bug [#2931](https://github.com/nodemcu/nodemcu-firmware/issues/2931) the configuration does currently not work for many Safari browsers (iOS & macOS).
+	As a **workaround** there is alternative HTML file which uses another method to transfer the login credentials.
+It does not support sending arbitrary additional configuration parameters and likewise no `eus_params.lua` will be written.
+The WiFi credentials will be stored in the ESP flash.

+	Just copy [enduser_setup_apple.html](../../app/modules/enduser_setup/enduser_setup_apple.html) to the ESP file system and rename it to `enduser_setup.html`.

 After running [`enduser_setup.start()`](#enduser_setupstart), a wireless network named "SetupGadget_XXXXXX" will starting.
 This prefix can be overridden in `user_config.h` by defining `ENDUSER_SETUP_AP_SSID`.
 Connect to that SSID